Compliance Information: Title Insurance Agents

 Every title insurer must file with the department a list containing the name and address of each appointed agent who is exempt from licensure under s.
 626.8417(4) and (5) and who issues or countersigns binders, commitments, title insurance policies, or guarantees of title.
 Furthermore, each month thereafter, the title insurer must report to the department the name and address of any unlicensed agent whose appointment is granted or terminated.

 The list may be submitted to the department via email to AgentLicensing@MyFloridaCFO.com.
 Please be sure to also include your appointing entity number assigned by the department on your submission so it is properly reported.
 [See s.
 627.797, F.S.]

 A title agent/agency may market its services to anyone, including real estate agents/brokers and lenders who will be a significant source of new business.
-The key is that the title agent/agency must market itself and not the broker, lender, or anyone else.
+The key is that the title agent/agency must market itself (this includes its services) and not the broker, lender, or anyone else (this includes their services).

 There are multiple types of open houses:

 - Brokers Open/Brokers Open House: When a real estate broker shows homes they have listed to their realtors or other realtors.
 Realtor caravans would be an example. (non-public)